crossroadsfpga/enso/docs/primitives/device.md

 ## Configuring the Device

-You may also use a `Device` instance to configure the device.
+You may also use a `Device` instance to configure the hardware device.

 ### Hardware Rate Limiter